-This blog is about a personal customer support experience with a very successful online retailer and what IT support organizations can learn from it.
+This article is about a personal customer support experience with a very successful online retailer and what IT support and IT service management (ITSM) organizations can learn from it.
 But don’t get me wrong, I love this retailer and I’ll often pay a little bit more to buy an item from them for the convenience, in particular the “1-Click” feature, and the comfort of knowing that the post-sales support and customer service will be great.

 This is of course in the context that things rarely go wrong with my purchases from this retailer.
 But, when they do, I know that they won’t quibble over a replacement or refund.
 The only exceptions being issues raised after 30 days, when they consider the manufacturer responsible.
 Although, I’ve always imagined that, if the manufacturer failed to play ball, the retailer would step back in to resolve the issue.

 So the retailer gives me great service (and often great prices) and I keep going back.
 However, a recent customer support experience with them reminded me of the need for greater “intelligence” in, and empowerment of, IT service desk agents when dealing with end user issues.

 I’d bought a large and heavy item from the retailer three months earlier – it was larger and heavier than me which is saying something.
 It was delivered vacuum-packed, so while the weight was an issue in moving it the size wasn’t.

 Unusually it had taken me three months to finally admit that there was something wrong with it and I wondered what I could do.
 I didn’t expect them to give me a refund as I’d used it for three months.
 But I didn’t want to contact the manufacturer as the online customer reviews told stories of customer support issues, and I imagined a protracted conversation around what was wrong with the items and the available recourse.